talkout/Academic-Website/content/home/research.md

 - The Role of Cyber Security in National Identity Management with Special Focus on Forensic and Blockchain
 - Use of Machine Learning Techniques for EEG-Based Fatigue Risk Reduction Through Brain Computer Interface

-**Current Projects**
+**Past Projects**

+- Integrated access control for smart buildings using building information models
+- Prevention of DDoS Attacks Targeting Financial Services using Supervised Machine Learning and Stacked LSTM
 - Using GIS for Cultural Data Management: An Spatial Humanities Approach in the Sri Lankan Tamil Context
-- Prevention of DDoS Attacks Targeting Financial Services using Supervised Machine Learning and Stacked LSTM
 - Privacy Preserving National Electronic Identity Framework using Blockchain

-**Past Projects**

-- Integrated access control for smart buildings using building information models
 - Versatile Privacy Preserving Electronic Identity Framework

+**Current Projects**
+- to be updated